16 min read

 WP Event Manager follows the WP Job Manager pattern: a lightweight core plugin extended by focused add-ons.
 The base plugin registers events as a custom post type, provides a front-end submission form, and outputs a filterable listing.
 Add-ons cover ticket sales, Google Maps integration, calendar view, registrations, and payment processing.
 This modular approach works well for agencies building custom event directories where the client needs only specific functionality without carrying the weight of a monolithic plugin.
 The per-add-on pricing model can add up, but only paying for what you use keeps performance lean.

-WP Event Manager’s front-end submission form is particularly useful for multi-organizer scenarios.
+WP Event Manager’s front-end submission form is useful for multi-organizer scenarios.
 Community members, venue operators, or third-party promoters can submit events directly without WordPress admin access, and you control which fields are required, which are visible, and which require moderation.
-This is functionality that MEC’s free tier does not provide and requires a separate add-on for in most competing plugins.
+MEC’s free tier does not provide this and most competing plugins sell it as a separate add-on.

 5. Amelia